Leveraging Analytic Gradients in Provably Safe Reinforcement Learning: METHOD

+To regain a gradient in the mapping direction and compensate for the resulting rank-deficient Jacobian, which violates \Cref{prop:3}, we augment the policy loss function $l_r(a_s, s)$ with a regularisation term \cite[Eq.
+16]{BoundaryProjectionLoss}

-which augments the gradient by $\frac{\partial l}{\partial a} = \frac{\partial l_r}{\partial a} + 2c_d(a_s-a)(\frac{\partial a_s}{\partial a} - I)$.
-In addition to gradient augmentation, regularisation encourages the policy to favour safe actions from the start, which is desirable for \Cref{prop:4}.
-The coefficient $c_d$ scales the regularisation to remain small relative to the reward-informed loss $l_r(a_s, s)$ yet large enough to produce a meaningful gradient component in the mapping direction.
-If $c_d$ is too large, the gradient may become uninformative or vanish for unsafe actions.
-Vanishing may occur with action spaces normalised with a hyperbolic tangent function, as it saturates for exceedingly large values.
+As a result, the corresponding gradient points along the projection direction $a_s -a$.
+The coefficient $c_d$ scales the regularisation to remain small relative to the original loss $l_r(a_s, s)$, yet large enough to produce a meaningful gradient in the mapping direction.
+In addition to gradient augmentation, the regularisation encourages the policy to favour safe actions from the start, which is desirable as stated in \Cref{prop:4}.